Richard Wilding: Early life

 Wilding was born in Sheffield, Yorkshire, England and is the son of Christine and Malcolm Wilding.
 He was educated at Princethorpe College, Warwickshire.
 His father, a physicist, worked at the University of Sheffield.
-Wilding revealed in an interview to The Star Newspaper, Sheffield that he learnt to walk on the corridors of the physics department.
 It is reported he struggled at school from an eye tracking problem that was not diagnosed until into his teens, resulting in him struggling with school examinations.

 Education

 Wilding studied Material Science and Technology at the University of Sheffield, graduating in 1987.
 He completed his Doctorate, 'Uncertainty generation in supply chains', part-time while in employment at the University of Warwick, graduating in 1998.